What Is Soot & Why Is It In My Loft?

 Flue damage in a chimney that might go through the loft area could cause a number of issues.
 Anything that negatively affects a chimney’s ability to remove hazardous gases, drawing them up and away from the home, presents a danger.

 A crack in the flue could see soot leaking into your loft – something that you may not immediately be aware of until it is too late.
 As well as leaving an unsightly black stain across your wall, you could be exposing you and your family to the health risks associated with soot build up.

 Any qualified chimney sweep will be able to inspect for flue damage in the loft area, advising as to the best course of action to rectify any hazards discovered.

 Similarly, all professional loft conversion companies will take chimney stacks and their potential dangers into account when designing your extension, ensuring that all works are carried out in respect to upholding safety.

-LMB Loft Conversions are the leading providers of loft and garage conversions in the Croydon and wider London area.
+LMB Group are the leading providers of loft and garage conversions in the Croydon and wider London area.
 Our expert team are on hand to take care of every stage of your conversion, from the initial consultation through to the design, build and completion.